 It is noted that for calibration events that a pervious surface initial loss of 20mm was adopted.
+A higher loss was also considered for the Manly Dam catchment for the March 2011 event.
 For design events however, the 10mm loss was adopted as a conservative value considering the potential for wet catchment antecedent conditions at the onset of a design rainfall event.
+Following extended preceding rainfall, the catchment can be fully saturated at the onset of a significant flood event.
+Accordingly, the lower rainfall conditions adopted for design events would be representative of a saturated catchment condition.